vishalxl/nostr_console/README.md

 # todo

+* support bech32 keys
+* fix issue where need to go back into main menu to update the feed
+* prikey from file, create it too --genkey
-* initial creation of private/pub key ( and loading happens in background)
+* initial creation of private/pub key
+* show lightning invoice as qr code
+* notifications should show mentions too ( it does not yet)
+* notifications , option 3, is shown only for one entry in whole thread
+* hashtag regexp should have underscore
+* add more default users. improve who is fetched.
+* after going to a dm room, screen doesn't clear
+* kind 7 tags are messed up. for example for reaction: 066cdb716e250069c4078565c9d9046af483c43bbd8497aad9c60d41ec462034 and 137289198ff1c57a14711d87b059e5fc5f9b11b257672503595ac31bad450a22
 * allow special character input, and 256 limit [info](https://www.reddit.com/r/dartlang/comments/xcdsyx/i_am_seeing_that_stdinreadlinesync_returns_only/)

-# other todo
+# other longer term todo
+* parallel connections to relays in different isolate
 * build appimage for linux use